7 Quick Tips for Vegetarian Healthpbfycom

 Also, dark green leafy vegetables act as antioxidants in the body.
 There are many ways to eat them, but they are also very tasty raw.
 You can incorporate them in green smoothies or add them to your salads.

-6. Stay on top of your Vitamin B12 intake
+6. Be aware of your Vitamin B12 levels

 Low levels of vitamin B12 can cause anemia and nervous system damage.
 B12 is an exceptional vitamin, and it is required in smaller amounts than any other known vitamin.
 Ten micrograms of B12 spread over a day appears to supply as much as the body can use.
 B12 is found to some extent in soil and plants.